gabelivan/wp-asset-clean-up/readme.txt

 Plugin works with WordPress Multisite Network enabled!

+> <strong>Asset CleanUp Pro</strong><br />
+> This plugin is the lite version of Asset CleanUp Pro that comes with more features including managing assets (CSS and JS fies) on all WordPress pages, apply "async" and "defer" on loaded JavaScript files which would boost the speed score even higher, remove query strings from static resources (.css & .js), cleanup head section of the website. <a href="https://gabelivan.com/items/wp-asset-cleanup-pro/?utm_source=wp_org_lite&utm_medium=inside_quote">Click here to purchase Asset CleanUp Pro!</a>

+= NOTES =
-NOTE: People that have tested the plugin are so far happy with it and I want to keep a good reputation for it.
-In case something is not working for you or have any suggestions, please write to me on the forum and I will be happy to assist you.

-**BEFORE rating this plugin**, please check the following post http://chrislema.com/theres-wrong-way-give-plugin-feedback-wordpress-org/ and then use your common sense when writing the feedback.
+People that have tested the plugin are so far happy with it and I want to keep a good reputation for it.
+In case something is not working for you or have any suggestions, please write to me on the forum and I will be happy to assist you. **BEFORE rating this plugin**, please check the following post http://chrislema.com/theres-wrong-way-give-plugin-feedback-wordpress-org/ and then use your common sense when writing the feedback :)

+= GO PRO =
+Give Asset CleanUp a try!
+If you want to unlock more features, you can <a href="https://gabelivan.com/items/wp-asset-cleanup-pro/?utm_source=wp_org_lite&utm_medium=go_pro">Upgrade to the Pro version</a>.

 == Installation ==
-1. Upload the "wp-asset-clean-up" folder in your plugins folder
+* If you're planning to use the Lite version of the plugin:

+1. Go to "Plugins" -> "Add New" -> "Upload Plugin" and attach the downloaded ZIP archive from the plugin's page or use the "Search plugins..." form on the right side and look for "asset cleanup"
-2. Activate the plugin (if server's PHP version is below 5.3, it will show you an error and activation will not be made)
+2. Install and activate the plugin (if server's PHP version is below 5.3, it will show you an error and activation will not be made).
-3. Edit any page / post/ custom post and you will see a meta box called "WP Asset CleanUp" which will load the list of all the loaded .css and .js files
+3. Edit any Page / Post / Custom Post Type and you will see a meta box called "Asset CleanUp" which will load the list of all the loaded .CSS and .JS files.
+Alternatively, you will be able to manage the assets list in the front-end view as well (at the bottom of the pages) if you've enabled "Manage in the Front-end?" in plugin's settings page.
-4. To unload the assets for the "Home Page", go to "WP Asset CleanUp" menu on the left panel of the Dashboard
+4. To unload the assets for the home page, go to "Asset CleanUp" menu on the left panel of the Dashboard and click "Home Page".

+* I have purchased the Pro version.
+How to do the upgrade?
+1. Go to "Plugins" -> "Installed Plugins", deactivate and then delete "Asset CleanUp: Page Speed Booster" (no worries, any settings applied would be preserved)
+2. Go to "Plugins" -> "Add New" -> "Upload Plugin"; You will notice an upload form and an "Install Now" submit button.
+Download the ZIP file you received in your purchase email receipt (example: wp-asset-clean-up-pro-v1.0.8.7.zip), attach it to the form and install the new upgraded plugin.
+3. Finally, click "Activate Plugin"!
+That's it :)

 == Frequently Asked Questions ==
 = What PHP version is required for this plugin to work? =

-5.3+
+5.3+ - I strongly recommend you to use PHP 7+, if you're website is compatible with it, as it's much faster and it will make a big difference in terms of back-end speed.

+= How do I know if my website’s page loading speed is slow and needs improvement? = There are various ways to check the speed of a website and this is in relation to the following: front-end (the part of the website visible to your visitors), back-end (PHP code, server-side optimization), hosting company, CDN (Content Delivery Network) setup, files loaded (making sure CSS, JS, Images, Fonts, and other elements are properly optimized when processed by the visitor’s browser).

+Check out <a href="https://gtmetrix.com/" target="_blank">https://gtmetrix.com/</a> to do an analysis of your website and see the overall score your website gets in PageSpeed and YSlow.

+= What is an asset and which are the assets this plugin is dealing with? =

+Web assets are elements such as CSS, JavaScript, Fonts, and image files that make the front-end which is the look and functionality of your website that is processed by the browser you are using (e.g. Google Chrome.
+Mozilla Firefox, Safari, Internet Explorer, Opera etc.).
+Asset CleanUp deals with CSS and JavaScript assets which are enqueued in WordPress by your theme and other plugins.

 = Is this plugin a caching one?

-No, WP Asset CleanUp does not do any caching.
-It just unloads .css and .js when needed.
-This combined with an existing caching plugin will make your website pages load faster and get a better score in speed checking tools such as GTMetrix.
+No, Asset CleanUp does not do any page caching.
+It just helps you unload .css and .js that you choose as not needed from specific pages (or all pages).
+This, combined with an existing caching plugin, will make your website pages load faster and get a higher score in speed checking tools such as GTMetrix (Google PageSpeed and YSlow).

 = Has this plugin been tested with other caching / speed booster plugins?

 Yes, this plugin was tested with W3 Total Cache, WP Rocket and Autoptimize and should work with any caching plugin as any page should be cached only after the page (HTML Source) was rendered and all the enqueueing / dequeueing was already completed (from either the plugins or the theme).

-= I've noticed scripts and styles that are loaded on the page, but they do not show in the "WP Asset CleanUp" list when editing the page or no assets are showing at all.
+= I've noticed scripts and styles that are loaded on the page, but they do not show in the "Asset CleanUp" list when editing the page or no assets are showing at all.
 Why is that? =

 There are a few known reasons why you might see different or no assets loading for management: